Aeon Trespass: Everything

 Aeon Trespass: Twelve Sins of Herakles

-This is the upcoming stand-alone game coming to Kickstarter May 16th, 2023 along with a reprint of Aeon Trespass: Odyssey.
-AT:TSoH is split up into four boxes (known as Seasons) that can be played separately or combined.
+This is the upcoming stand-alone game/expansion that is split up into four boxes (known as Seasons) that can be played separately or combined.
 The four boxes are Summer, Autumn, Winter and Spring, each offering 150+ hours of content.
 Summer is the core box of AT:TSoH with the other three boxes being expansions that require Summer to play.

 The following items don’t have any added gameplay content but are cosmetic upgrades and quality of life improvements for the game(s).